 Housing

-I urge you to rent for six to twelve months before buying to ensure it’s where you want to live for a while because selling houses in Mexico isn’t easy.
+We also recommend you to rent for six to twelve months before buying to ensure it’s where you want to live for a while because selling your home in Mexico is not as easy as just leaving a rental.

 Additional Reading: How to Find the Best Rentals in Mexico